Prenatal care in the United States: Unintended pregnancy

 Unintended pregnancy precludes pre-conception counseling, and pre-conception care, and delays initiation of prenatal care.
 In unintended pregnancies, prenatal care is initiate later, and is less adequate.
 This adversely affects health of woman and of child, and the woman is less prepared for parenthood.
 Delay from unintended pregnancy is in addition to that from other risk factors for delay.

 The United States rate of unintended pregnancies is higher than the world average, and much higher than that in other industrialized nations.
 Almost half (49%) of U.S. pregnancies are unintended, more than 3 million unintended pregnancies per year.
 The rate of unintended pregnancy is even higher among the poor.
-In 1990 about 44% of births were unintended at time of conception; among poor women almost 60% of births were due to unintended pregnancies.
+In 1990, about 44% of births were unintended at the time of conception; among poor women, almost 60% of births were due to unintended pregnancies.

 Health insurance

 Of those women who become pregnant every year in the United States 13 percent are uninsured, resulting in severely limited access to prenatal care.
-According to Children's Defense Fund's website, "Almost one in every four pregnant Black women and more than one in three pregnant Latina women is uninsured, compared with one in nearly seven pregnant White women.
+According to Children's Defense Fund's website, "Almost one in every four pregnant Black women and more than one in three pregnant Latina women are uninsured, compared with one in nearly seven pregnant White women.
 Without coverage, Black and Latina mothers are less likely to access or afford prenatal care."
 Currently, pregnancy is considered a "pre-existing condition," making it much harder for uninsured pregnant women to actually be able to afford private health insurance.
 In 1990, 1995, and 1998, the expansion of MediCal increased the use of prenatal care and reduced ethnic differences in those who utilized health services.

 Data has shown that those with access to Medicaid account for 58 percent of women who underutilize prenatal care; those with access to another type of insurance coverage account for 11 percent of women who underutilize prenatal care.

 Formal education

 Women with fewer than 12 years of education are at high risk of underutilizing or lacking access to adequate prenatal care services.
 Oftentimes, Black and Hispanic pregnant women have fewer years of formal education, which sparks a domino effect of consequences related to prenatal care.
-A lack of formal education results in less knowledge about pregnancy appropriate prenatal healthcare as a whole, fewer job opportunities, and a lower level of income throughout their adult life.
+A lack of formal education results in less knowledge about pregnancy, appropriate prenatal healthcare as a whole, fewer job opportunities, and a lower level of income throughout their adult life.

 Consequences from lack of prenatal care

 Without timely, thorough, and appropriate prenatal care, disadvantaged populations and those who do not utilize prenatal health services face higher risks of encountering consequences during prenatal, childbirth and post-partum experiences.
 Mothers who receive late or no prenatal care are more likely to give birth to babies with health ailments.
-Some health problems can be prevented by increasing both proper application and access of adequate prenatal care.
+Some health problems can be prevented by increasing both proper application and access to adequate prenatal care.
 Nearly one-fifth of women in the United States do not seek prenatal care during their first trimester.